04.13.2026

 Michael opens the conversation with a statistic that’s hard to shake: teens who spend three or more hours daily on social media more than double their risk of anxiety and depression, according to U.S. Department of Health and Human Services data.

-And yet, as Dr. Liu points out, the research is more nuanced than any single headline.
+But as Dr. Liu explains, the research is more nuanced than any single headline.
 There’s a meaningful difference between passive consumption – endless scrolling, comparison loops, notification chasing – and active or creative digital engagement.
 One depletes.
 The other can build.
-Age matters, too.
-The developmental risks of heavy screen use look different for a 7-year-old, a 12-year-old, and a 16-year-old, and the areas of real concern – social-emotional development, attention, sleep – are specific and addressable.

 What Happens Between Week 1 and Week 3